Payroll taxes refer to tax amounts that are deducted from an employee’s pay or contributed by the employer, and remitted on the employee’s behalf.

 Federal payroll tax, generally deducted from each paycheck, consists of several parts: income tax, Social Security, and Medicare.

-Employers are required to deduct income tax from an employee's paycheck.
+Employers are required to deduct income tax from an employee’s paycheck.
 The percentage of federal income tax withheld from the employee’s pay depends on exemptions the employee claims on Form W-4, the Employee Statement of Withholding.
-Employers can figure federal payroll taxes by hand using Circular E, Employer's Tax Guide or use payroll software to automatically calculate the amount of income tax deducted.
+Employers can figure federal payroll taxes by hand using Circular E, Employer’s Tax Guide or use a payroll tax application to automatically calculate the amount of income tax deducted.

 All federal payroll taxes withheld from an employee’s paycheck and/or matched by the employer become a payroll tax liability that the employer must remit to the appropriate taxing agency.
 Federal payroll tax liabilities, including Social Security, Medicare, and federal income tax, must be paid via the Electronic Federal Tax Payment System, or EFTPS.

 Many employers pay these federal payroll taxes on a monthly basis, with a report due each quarter (Form 941).
 The Internal Revenue Service may revise an employer’s payroll tax deposit frequency at its discretion based on payroll amounts during a certain time period, or a lookback period.